Eight easy ways to keep your phone & data safe when you travel

 If this feature is not available on your phone, an alternative would be writing your emergency contact information on a piece of paper, taking a photo, and making that photo the wallpaper on your lock screen.
 For a completely low-tech option, tuck the piece of paper with your contact information into your phone case.

 If you don’t have the lock screen on your phone protected by a code, fingerprint ID, or facial recognition, we urge you to set that up before your vacation.
-A locked screen is an easy way to protect your phone if it is lost or stolen because it’s so much harder for an opportunistic thief to do anything with your phone or access your data.
+A locked screen is one of the easiest ways to protect your phone if it is lost or stolen since it makes it much harder for someone to access your personal data or apps.

-To set up the screen lock on an Android phone, go to Settings > Security > Screen lock.
-On an iPhone, you’ll find the screen lock options under Settings > Face ID & Passcode.
+To set up the screen lock on many Android phones, go to Settings > Security > Screen lock.
+On iPhones, go to Settings > Face ID & Passcode or Touch ID & Passcode, depending on your model.

 Back up your photos and activate automatic uploads